robinweser/fela/docs/api/enhance.md

 # `enhance(...enhancers)`

 Composes a renderer enhancer to enhance the basic `createRenderer` function.
+You can also [pass](../guides/RendererConfiguration.md) `enhancers` to `createRenderer` directly which makes the use of `enhance` optional.

 ## Arguments
 1. `...enhancers` (*arguments*): Functions that enhance the basic renderer object.
 Each function takes the renderer and modifies its abilities.